A 1979 VW Westfalia driving through the Sonoran desert at golden hour

 Desert Bus for Hope

-Since 2007, the comedy group LoadingReadyRun has hosted an annual charity marathon playing Desert Bus for Child's Play.
-To date, they've raised over $8 million for children in hospitals worldwide.
+Since 2007, LoadingReadyRun has hosted an annual charity marathon playing Desert Bus for Child's Play.
+This tribute links outward to official pages and does not report or process donations.

 This Tribute